zigius/docs/content/quickstart/aws/modify-program.md

 // const ami  = "ami-f9dd458a" // AMI for eu-west-1 (Ireland)
 // const ami  = "ami-ea26ce85" // AMI for eu-central-1 (Frankfurt)

-// Create a new security group for port 80. const group = new aws.ec2.SecurityGroup("web-secgrp", {
+// Create a new security group for port 80 const group = new aws.ec2.SecurityGroup("web-secgrp", {
     ingress: [
         { protocol: "tcp", fromPort: 80, toPort: 80, cidrBlocks: ["0.0.0.0/0"] },
     ],
 });

-// Create a simple web server using the startup script for the instance. const userData =
+// Create a simple web server using the startup script for the instance const userData =
 `#!/bin/bash
 echo "Hello, World!" > index.html